How to Get Into Villanova: Acceptance Rate + Requirements

 The best education is highly personalized—which is exactly what Villanova University offers: a personalized experience where teachers and students are partners in learning and scholarly inquiry.
 To learn more about how to get into Villanova, read on!

 Villanova University is the only Augustinian Catholic University in the nation.
-All of its students are intellectually inspired, morally grounded, and globally minded.
-It offers a close community of renowned faculty, rich resources, and a supportive learning environment.
+Its students are intellectually inspired, morally grounded, and globally minded.
+The university offers a close community of renowned faculty, rich resources, and a supportive learning environment.

 Regardless of your specific interests or passions, Villanova offers a wide range of academic opportunities, research, interdisciplinary collaboration, and experiential learning to help you explore them!
 Offering over 150 programs, Villanova promises its students countless paths to success.